coltekin/ud-docs-tr/_tr-overview/issues.md

 The important part to note here is that, the verb *başla* "start" has the subject *terör* "terror" and the copula has the subject *kaygımız* "our worry".
 However, the copula is a suffix (eventually) attached to the verb *start*.
-Hence, the same word needs to subject dependencies.
+Hence, the same word needs two subject dependencies.
 Here is a potential analysis with inflectional groups avoiding multiple subjects: